nachtvlinder/SeeMyHouse/README.md

 Deadline: November 20, 2020

 ### How
+Challenges arose in the windowing mainly, during the whole of the first week.
 The evolution and general approach will be described here as time passes.
 A first glance of this, including issues encountered and